deltaray/keyjam/README.md

 Requirements
 ============

-You will need to make sure you have three things to use keyjam.
+You will need to make sure you have four things to use keyjam.
 Well, four actually.

-1) Unix, probably Linux would work best since that's where the development is done.
+*   Unix, probably Linux would work best since that's where the development is done.
-2) Working sound (Duh!)
+*   Working sound (Duh!)
-3) Perl's Term::ReadKey module.
+*   Perl's Term::ReadKey module.
-4) sox play command
+*   sox play command

 You can install the last two on Debian with the following command

- apt-get install sox libterm-readkey-perl
+ `apt-get install sox libterm-readkey-perl`

 Usage